-This report provides the Hearing Review Panel with information relating to three complaints by Councillor Graham Jeal against Councillor Steven Cunnington which are the subject of a Hearing, in accordance with the Council's procedure for dealing with complaints against Councillors.
+This report provides the Hearing Review Panel with information relating to a complaint against Councillor Steven Cunnington which is the subject of a Hearing, in accordance with the Council's procedure for dealing with complaints against Councillors.

 Information within the report has been redacted because of the likelihood information that is exempt under paragraph 1 of Schedule 12A of the Local Government Act 1972 (as amended) will be disclosed and is considered not to have passed the public interest test.
 This is due to contents including personal information not relevant to the case under consideration or personal information relating to other third parties.
 The press and public may be excluded from the meeting should any of this redacted information be referenced or relied upon as part of proceedings.